between drawing comics for fun and writing on the web for work,

 If you don’t have a program like Gimp or the icon plug-in for Photoshop, you’ll wanna download IcoFX.
 This program will convert your image into an icon file (.ico) because a regular picture just won’t work.
 It’s a safe program (promise!), super easy to use, plus free.

 You can use anyyy image you want.
 Pick a picture you have saved on your computer or go crazy on a Google image search.
 I’m gonna find a picture of J for my J folder.
 But maybe you want an icon for the folder you keep pictures of your kids?
 Use a picture of your kids!
 Work folder?
 An image of you crying at your desk could be cool.
 Got a pr0n stash?
-Your icon could be, like, some titties or butts or whatever weird shit you’re into!
+Your icon could be, like, some boobs or butts or whatever weird stuff you’re into!
 Then again, if it’s a SECRET stash, you should probably just rename the folder something unassuming like “Old Resumes ’98-’99” and bury it deep somewhere no one will ever find it.
-A sessy icon would only draw attention to it.
+A sexy icon would only draw attention to it.
+Case in point:

 Whatever you choose, be sure to save the image as a .PNG file.
 And don’t forget where you saved it to!
 I’m gonna use big picture of J’s big head.